 Agriculture in India is projected to register a CAGR of 4.9% during the forecast period 2022-2027.
-Horticultural crops include different variety of vegetables, fruits, etc. Horticultural crop production goes on an increasing trend in the last few years.
-Total Horticulture production in 2020-21 is estimated to a record 334.60 Million Tonne, which is an increase of about 14.13 Million Tonne (4.4%) over that achieved in 2019-20 [1].
+Horticultural crops include different variety of vegetables, fruits, spices, condiments etc. Horticultural crop production goes on an increasing trend in the last few years.
+Total Horticulture production in 2020-21 is estimated to a record 334.60 million tonnes, which is an increase of about 14.13 million tonnes (4.4%) over that achieved in 2019-20 [1].
+Olericulture refers to cultivation of all vegetables such as onion, brinjal, okra, chilly, cucumber etc. India occupies the second position in vegetable production contributing 13.38 % to the total world production.
 Onion is one of the major horticultural crops which is enumerable in the Indian diet and also has many medicinal characters.
-India is one of the largest producers of onion next to China.
+Onion belongs to Alliaceae family.
+The word "onion" is derived from Latin word which means "large pearl" [2].
+Onion is a biennial herb.
+Onion contains various nutrients and minerals which are essential for health maintenance.
+Onion is a nutrient-dense vegetable.
+They are low in calories but they are high in vitamins and minerals.
+One cup of chopped onion provides calories14.9 grams (g) of carbohydrate, 0.16 g of fat, 0 g of cholesterol, 2.72 g of fiber, 6.78 g of sugar and 1.76 g of protein [3].
+They are rich of vitamin B and vitamin C. They contain around 25 different antioxidants.
+They have antibacterial property which can fight against dangerous bacteria such as Escherichia coli.
+Pungency of onion is due to presence of volatile oil allyl propyl disulphide in the bulb.
+Phytomolecules, such as different types of phenolic and sulphur compounds, in onion can prevent non-communicable chronic diseases due to their various potential effects, such as anti-oxidant, anti-obesity, anti-diabetic, anticardiovascular and anti-cancer [4].
+India is the largest producer of onion.
 Onion production in India was around 26.64 million metric tonnes during 2021-22 [1].
-During 2004-05 and 2009-10, the rural consumption of onions increased to 32 per cent and urban consumption of onions increased to 18 per cent in India (Kalaiselvi, 2020) [2].
+During 2004-05 and 2009-10, the rural consumption of onions increased to 32 % and urban consumption of onions increased to 18 % in India (Kalaiselvi, 2020) [5].
 There were different varieties of small onion cultivated in different regions of India.
-The quality, production and price of Kharif grown onion are lesser then those grown in Rabi season [3].
-In Tamilnadu, the majority of the farmers prefer CO (On) 5 small onion variety which was released by Agricultural College and Research Institute, Tami Nadu Agricultural University, Coimbatore.
+The quality, production and price of Kharif grown onion are lesser then those grown in Rabi season [6].
+In Tamilnadu, the majority of the farmers prefer CO (On) 5 small onion variety which was released by Agricultural College and Research Institute, Tami Nadu Agricultural University,

+Coimbatore.
 Because of its bigger size and attractive colour, the Co (On) 5 bulbs fetches higher price always in the market.
-Moreover, for export during the period of March to September the bulbs of bigger size such as CO (On) 5 is preferred [4].
+Moreover, for export during the period of March to September the bulbs of bigger size such as CO (On) 5 is preferred [7].
 This small onion CO (On) 5 variety was the best suited variety for cultivation in Perambalur district.
-This study was conducted to analyse the adoption level of CO (On) 5 variety.
-Based on the results we could find the adoption level and the variables which contributed for adoption of CO (On) 5.
+The objective of the study was to find the adoption level of CO (On) 5 variety.
+Based on the results we could find the overall adoption level of CO (On) 5 variety and adoption level of every individual recommended cultivation practices.